Definition of heading

 Why different heading levels are needed

 All right, now we know a heading is there to tell readers what a section is about.
 Some points are more important than others, so assigning different heading levels is necessary to indicate their significance.
 The level of a heading should be based on whether the idea is a main point, or a subpoint.
 Main points all relate to the central argument of your topic.
 They are like building blocks that move toward your conclusion.
 Therefore, they need to be clearly visible at first glance.
 Subpoints, on the other hand, are minor details such as statistics, or examples that support the main points.
 They are not significant enough to stand as main topics, but they are important enough that they should still catch the readers’ attention.
-What are headings and why are they important Headings and subheadings represent the key concepts and supporting ideas in the paper.
+Headings and subheadings represent the key concepts and supporting ideas in the paper.
 They visually convey levels of importance.
 Differences in text format guide readers to distinguish the main points from the rest.
 Headings are generally bigger, if not more conspicuous, than subheadings.
 Subheadings should be less noticeable than preceding subheadings.

 Download a printable copy of APA heading level guidelines using the social buttons below